grantseltzer/blog/content/blog/bpf-cookies.md

 ## Filtering

-Many bpf-based projects will filter events in user space based on various parameters such as PID, UID, or GID.
+Many bpf-based projects filter events in user space based on various parameters such as PID, UID, or GID.
 We can use cookies to pass these filter parameters, and therefore cut down on time spent handling it in user space.

 ```
 SEC("kprobe/do_unlinkat")
 int kprobe__do_unlinkat(struct pt_regs *ctx)
 {
-    __u64 target_uid = bpf_get_attach_cookie(ctx);
+    __u64 target_uid_cookie = bpf_get_attach_cookie(ctx);
     __u64 uid = bpf_get_current_uid_gid();

-    if (target_uid != uid) {
+    if (target_uid_cookie != uid) {
         return 0;
     }